 Anything specific that stood out?

-How are Modular management involved in KTH’s research center ECO2VehicleDesign.
+How is Modular Management involved in KTH’s research center ECO2VehicleDesign.

 Colin: ECO2 is a quite unique research center.
-Like I said about the interviews, the center enable to share and compare future challenges, gain insight from research across rail and road, small and large companies, at detailed technical practical as well as industry level, with academia, research labs, SMEs and even competing OEMs.
+Like I said about the interviews, the center enables us to share and compare future challenges, gain insight from research across rail and road, small and large companies, at detailed technical practical as well as industry level, with academia, research labs, SMEs, and even competing OEMs.
 That is really great.
-This is actually precisely the culture in which innovations are spawn and images of the future can provide structure to the conversation and diversity of perspectives.
-Modular Management acts as a sounding board for all of ECO2 research as a member of the center coordination group, but also conducts and shares its own research together with some of center partners and gaining feedback from the full center community.
+This is actually precisely the culture in which innovations are spawned and images of the future can provide structure to the conversation and diversity of perspectives.
+Modular Management acts as a sounding board for all of ECO2 research as a member of the central coordination group, but also conducts and shares its own research together with some of the center partners and gaining feedback from the full center community.

 What is your learning and take-away from the report?

 The study and report reinforce our belief in the need for structured sustained modeling of future needs and context to guide product and organizational innovation.
 We believe both exploratory and normative scenarios can act as communication and evaluation platforms for the modularization options at our clients.
 Before, in early phases, during implementation and along the module system lifecycle.
 We see the need and challenges to connect corporate strategy with design realization in each of our engagements, not just vehicle industries.
 Innovative strategies emerge both at the top and bottom of organizations.